AbhishekSingaravel/Real-Time-Attendance-Automation/README.md

 Developed an automated consolidation process that provides comprehensive daily reports, improving efficiency by reducing manual data processing time by 75%.
 Ensured system reliability by maintaining continuous operation of the entry and exit tracking code, contributing to seamless employee management and accountability

+Download the __pycache__ file for Convolutional Neural Network functionality.
 Used supervised pre loaded images for capturing and marking the attendance.

 To run with on time schduling use "Task Schduler" in Windows 11.